slu-soc1120/syllabus/docs/honorsOverview.md

 \end{tabular}
 \end{table}

 The information listed in Sections 4.4.1 through 4.4.3 still applies to honors students, except that incompletes are based on 530 points of work being submitted.
+For honors students, midterm grades will be calculated out of a total of **TBA** possible points, a "week 16" grade will be calculated out of 700 possible points (all grades except the third exam), and the final grade will be calculated out of 800 possible points.
+Extra credit will be factored into the "week 16" and final grades.
+All letter grades will be disseminated via Google Classroom, and midterm as well as final grades will also be made available through Blackboard.